 We were met by a second officer a few feet from the immigration counter.
 He asked to see our QR codes before we could descend down the steps to the baggage claim.

 At the bottom of the steps, we were met by another officer and required to show our QR code again (literally seven seconds later).
-Greece randomly tests incoming visitors and this officer was responsible for directing people to baggage claim or to the coronavirus testing area.
+Greece randomly tests incoming passengers and this officer was responsible for directing people to baggage claim or to the coronavirus testing area.

 I was selected for random testing whereas Peter was allowed to go directly to baggage claim.
 I can only describe this random selection process similar to going through airport security where 90 percent of the bags go through the scanning machine without problems but the other 10 percent get kicked off to the side for further inspection.
 I was that 10 percent.